Chhath: History and associated legends

 According to another legend, King Priyavrata, son of first Manu Svayambhu, was unhappy because he had no children.
 To remedy this, Kashyapa asked him to do a yajna.
 Shortly after, a son was born to Queen Malini; however, the baby was born dead.
 Following the stillbirth, the king and his family were heartbroken.
 Finding sympathy for the royal family, Mata Shashthi revealed herself in the sky.
 When the king prayed to her, she spoke, saying: "I am Chhathi Maiya the sixth form of Prakriti.
 I protect all the children of the world and give the blessings of children to all childless parents."
 After this, the goddess blessed the lifeless child with her hands, so that he came to life.
 Thankful for Shashthi Devi's grace, the king worshipped the goddess.
 It is believed that after this puja, this festival became a worldwide celebration.

 It is also believed that there was an ashram (hermitage) of the rishi Kashyapa and Aditi in the Buxar region.
 Mata Aditi gave birth to Surya as a son on the sixth day of Kartika.
 Surya is also called Aditya because he is the son of Aditi.
 For this reason, Chhath Puja is celebrated as the birth anniversary of Surya and the month of Kartika is considered a holy month throughout the year.

 In Munger region, the festival is known for its association with Sita manpatthar (or Sita Charan; lit.
 'Sita's footsteps').
 It is believed that the goddess Sita performed Chhath festival in Munger.
 Sitacharan Temple, situated on a boulder in the middle of the Ganges River in Munger, is the main center of public faith regarding the Chhath festival.

+In the last few decades, the Howrah district of West Bengal has been celebrating the Chhath puja with great enthusiasm.
+Some of the famous Chhath ghats in West Bengal are Ramkestopur Ghat, Katliya Chhath Ghat, Jagacha Press Quarter Lake (Chhath Ghat) and Japanigate Chhath Ghat.